Make a Mini Gnome from Scraps

 tiny tiered tray gnome no-sew gnome tutorial

-I’m so glad you asked.
-Below is our written tutorial.
-The full video tutorial for this tiny gnome is here on YouTube.
+Below is the written tutorial.
+The full video tutorial for mini gnome is here on YouTube.

 Yield: 1 Tiny Tiered Tray Gnome